wI2L/jettison/README.md

 - The `time.Time` and `time.Duration` types are handled natively.
 For time values, the encoder doesn't invoke `MarshalJSON` or `MarshalText`, but use the `time.AppendFormat` [function](https://golang.org/pkg/time/#Time.AppendFormat) instead, and write the result to the stream.
 Similarly, for durations, it isn't necessary to implements the `json.Marshaler` or `encoding.TextMarshaler` interfaces on a custom wrapper type, the encoder uses the result of one of the methods `Minutes`, `Seconds`, `Nanoseconds` or `String`, based on the duration [format](https://godoc.org/github.com/wI2L/jettison#DurationFmt) configured.

 - The `sync.Map` type is handled natively.
 The marshaling behavior is similar to the one of a standard Go `map`.
 The option `UnsortedMap` can also be used in cunjunction with this type to disable the default keys sort.

+- The `omitnil` field tag's option can be used to specify that a field with a nil pointer should be omitted from the encoding.
+This option has precedence over the `omitempty` option.

 ##### Bugs